How to File Professional Tax Return Online?

 • National Pension Scheme

 Medical Insurance Deduction (Section 80D): As per Section 80D, a salaried individual can claim on medical expenses.
-An individual can save tax through their medical insurance premiums which are paid for them and for their family and dependent parents.
+An individual can save tax through their medical insurance premiums, which are paid for them for their family and dependent parents.
 The limit for this deduction is Rs 25,000 for premiums paid on health insurance.

 Interest on Home Loan (Section 80C and Section 24): Another tax saving tool is the interest which is paid on your home loans.
 This is one of the good options to claim up to Rs.
 2 lakh as a tax deduction.